 It’s always handy to have some occasional seating/side table options.
 Imagine the scenario, you’re hanging around on your hammock and need a place to rest your book or feet.
 This upcycled ottoman pouffe would be perfect for that.
 It can be made from any rug and can be stuffed with old pillows and cushions.
 Read on to find out how to make your own upcycled ottoman pouffe.

-Being the weekend and all, we figure it’s the best time to feature this steamer trunk bar.
-We love the look of this upcycled steamer trunk bar and think it makes a great aesthetic and functional addition to a living space.
+Being the weekend and all, we figure it’s the best time to feature this steamer trunk liquor cabinet.
+We love the look of this upcycled steamer liquor cabinet and think it makes a great aesthetic and functional addition to a living space.

 It seems like most people could do with some extra storage.
 That’s why we were so excited to find not just 1, but 2 ways to pull off a functional filing cabinet upcycle.
 Whether you’re after more counter space for your kitchen, or increased storage for your bedroom, an old filing cabinet can do just the trick.
 You’re just a few steps away from extra storage space.
 Presenting to you filing cabinet upcycle – 2 ways!